Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: About the controversy around the Hartman effect

-This is not surprising for the same reason -- the same timekeeping procedure to violate the causality principle, the same nonphysical result.
-I have to stress once more (see also \cite{Win}) -- in the tunneling time experiments and group tunneling-time concept, the departure time is defined for the photon ensemble which is causally disconnected with the subensemble of transmitted photons.
-Another, more serious shortcoming of this procedure is the implicit assumption that the {\it group transmission} velocity -- the velocity of the CM of the wave packet to describe the transmission subprocess -- can be really associated with the velocity of {\it transmitted particles} (see Section \ref{f3}).

-{\bf (\i\i\i) This phenomenon is understood as a "pulse reshaping" process, in which a medium preferentially attenuates the later parts of an incident pulse, in such a way that the output peak appears shifted towards earlier times:}
+{\bf (\i) "\ldots This phenomenon is understood as a "pulse reshaping" process, in which a medium preferentially attenuates the later parts of an incident pulse, in such a way that the output peak appears shifted towards earlier times\ldots"}

-Both the usual and generalized Hartman effects have been found for the {\it elastic} scattering process, i.e., for a passive medium in the layer (photon barrier).
-Thus, the phrase "a medium preferentially {\it attenuates}" is inappropriate for this case -- the layer of a passive medium {\it separates} the to-be-transmitted part of the incident pulse from its to-be-reflected part, without any attenuation.
-A "pulse reshaping" process results from the interference between two coherently evolved subensembles -- to-be-transmitted and to-be-reflected.
+However, both in QM and CED the Hartman effect is associated with an {\it elastic} scattering process.
+This implies that layered photonic structures, where this effect is observed, consist only of {\it passive} (non-absorptive, non-active) media.
+Thus, the phrase "a medium preferentially {\it attenuates}" is misleading in this case: the layer of a passive medium which plays the role of a photonic barrier splits the incident light pulse into parts, rather than attenuates its transmitting part.

-Thus, it is not surprising that "the output peak appears shifted towards earlier times" -- any interference maximum in the barrier region, as being a result of a coherent superposition of two subprocesses, can move with any velocity because no energy or matter transfer is associated with its motion.
-The above shift does not at all mean that the genuine velocity of particles is superluminal in this case.
-This fact could be associated with tunneling if only reflection was absent.
-However, superliminal "tunneling velocities" appear just in the case of a {\it non-}resonant tunneling.

-Whether or no the shape of the transmitted pulse differs from that of the incident pulse, this fact is of secondary importance because there is no causal relationship between these two pulses when reflection is nonzero.
-The above "pulse reshaping process" says nothing about the tunneling (sub)process (see also \cite{Win}).
-It also cannot serve as a physical mechanism of "the quantum speed up" of transmitted particles.
-The latter is merely the artefact of the concepts of the Wigner and Buttiker(-Larmor) tunneling times, which violate the (macro-)causality principle.
-In this connection, it is important to carefully analyze the next phrase in the above quotation.
+Recall that the main peculiarity of the Wigner group time is that, within the timekeeping procedure to underlie this concept (see Section \ref{group}), the time of arrival at the point $x=b+L$ was defined for the {\it transmitted} wave packet, while the departure time from the point $x=0$ was defined for the {\it incident} wave packet which is causally disconnected with the former (see \cite{La2}.
+In fact, the 'reshaping mechanism' is intended to describe the process of 'transformation' of the incident pulse into the transmitted one.
+But there is no causal relationship between these peaks.
+The incident peak transforms into the {\it sum} of the transmitted and reflected peaks, rather than only into the transmitted peak.
+Thus, 'reshaping mechanism' violates the causality principle, a priori.
+In this case, the value of the tunneling velocity (whether it is superluminal or subluminal) is of secondary importance.